What are the best practices in Enterprise Mobility?

 The ongoing emergence of new technologies can simplify mobile security and management.

-The Android for Work solution, in particular, focuses on providing security at the operating system level.
+The Android Enterprise solution, in particular, focuses on providing security at the operating system level.
 It can partition professional and personal environments by delivering secure profiles or containers on the latest generation of Android devices.
 This means that it can enforce enterprise-level controls, while users retain control over their personal data.

 The solution also protects business apps and data from user personal activity that’s conducted outside their profiles — such as side-loading web apps, ordering from unknown websites, or other potentially insecure activity.